The 13 Must-Sees in Downtown Lisbon for an Incredible Day

 8. Arco da Rua Augusta

-As you walk down rua Augusta notice the beautiful mosaic sidewalk and the decorative streetlamps that embellish the grand walkway.
-You’re sure to notice the beautiful arch at the end of the pedestrian way right in the heart of Lisbon’s downtown area.
+As you walk down rua Augusta notice the beautiful mosaic sidewalk and the decorative streetlamps that line the grand walkway.
+You’re sure to notice the beautiful arch at the end of the pedestrian way which frames the entrance to Praca do Comercio.

 Built in 1875 to commemorate the reconstruction of Lisbon after the 1755 earthquake, fires and tsunami, it is a symbol of resilience, strength and renewal for the city.
 The arch stands 45 m tall and has a beautiful Neo-Classical design with six statues, representing Glory, Valour, Learning, Generosity, Concord and Justice.

-Make sure to go up the arch and enjoy the 360-degree views of Lisbon!
-Visit the exhibition in the Clock Room for more information about the history of this magnificent structure.
+One of my favorite things to do is to go up the arch and enjoy the 360-degree views of Lisbon!
+There’s even an exhibition in the Clock Room with more information about the history of this magnificent structure.

 The tickets can be bought in combination with the Lisboa Story Center entrance which is right in the square.